-Orchestration Reading is an opportunity for students to compose original works for chamber orchestra, read by DeCoda performing side-by-side with the principal musicians of the NYYS Orchestra.
-Following the reading of each piece, conducted by NYYS music director Michael Repper, students receive feedback from a mentor composer.
-Composer Aaron J. Kernis is the mentor composer for the 2017/18 reading session.
+Orchestration Reading is an opportunity for students to compose original works for chamber orchestra, read by DeCoda, performing side-by-side with the principal musicians of the NYYS Orchestra.
+Following the reading of each piece, conducted by NYYS Music Director Michael Repper, students receive feedback from a mentor composer.
+Composer Aaron J. Kernis is the mentor composer for the 2017/2018 reading session.

 Entrance to the program is determined through personal interview with the Directors each September.
-Please check the audition page of our website for eligibility and fee requirements, application information, and audition dates.
+Applications for the 2019/2020 season are closed.
+Please check back in June, 2020 for the 2020/2021 season application.

 Note: Prospective applicants are urged to review the Musician Guidelines and check for scheduling conflicts before applying for an audition.